sdc-china/IDA-doc/_posts/2018-07-03-administration-selenium-hub-configuration.md

      | Node Replicas Number | How many nodes you need to create for this hub.|
      | Configuration          | Customize browser options for selenium                              |

+     What's more, the option **Containerized** is unavailable by default.
+You need to [configure Kubernates Setting] before creating this kind of selenium grid.

 **Notes:**
 You can customize the selenium configuration based on the template.Currenctly we support below types of configuration.